trajanteam/deltatrade/README.md

-# Δt
+# Δtrade

 Deltatrade is a decentralized exchange running on Ethereum.